 Wifi is a radio frequency that transmits information wirelessly.

-This is important because most routers have a range of about 100 meters — this usually covers most houses, and a solid range around your home as well.
+This is important because most wifi routers only have a range of about 100 meters — this usually covers most houses, and a solid range around your home as well.

 EMFs have been linked to negative health consequences, even in small but constant doses.